DM20-Survey-Project/Survey-Project/README.md

 # Admin

-Before a survey can be sent out a template needs to be created in the Edit Page.
+Before a survey can be sent out a template needs to be created in the Edit Templates page.

 ![Login](/Readme_Screenshots/Go-to-edit-template.gif)